victoriamartins/todo_challenge/README.md

 # todo_challenge

-This is a simple task control website developed as a challenge for Ignite Bootcamp from [Rocketseat](https://github.com/Rocketseat).
+This is a task control website developed as a challenge for Ignite Bootcamp from [Rocketseat](https://github.com/Rocketseat) using React.
 In this application, you're able to:

 * add a new task
 * mark a task as completed